grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 supporting certificates in the chain.

-The certificate message contains an opaque string called certificate_request_context which MUST be unique for a given connection.
-Its format should be defined by the application layer protocol and MUST be non-zero length.
+The certificate message contains an opaque string called certificate_request_context which SHOULD be unique for a given connection.
+Its format should be defined by the application layer protocol and SHOULD be non-zero length.
 For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
+Using a unique value allows the application to prevent replays by tying the authenticator to a given context.

 CertificateVerify
 : A signature over the value